Neuronized Priors for Bayesian Sparse Linear Regression: Simulation Studies

-For Bayesian procedures based on SpSL priors in \eqref{eq:spike}, we fix $\eta = p^{-1}$.
-Its neuronized version uses the ReLU activation function with $\alpha_0=-\Phi^{-1}(p^{-1})$.
-We impose a prior on $\sigma^2$ proportional to $1/\sigma^2$ for all Bayesian procedures.
-For the horseshoe prior and its neuronized version, we fix the global shrinkage parameter as $\tau_w^2=p^{-2}$, which is a theoretical rate investigated in \cite{van2014horseshoe} for optimal posterior contraction for Gaussian mean models.
-For the Bayesian Lasso and its neuronized version, we choose the global shrinkage parameter that matches the tuning parameter value $\lambda_{CV}$ determined by cross-validation for the standard Lasso procedure.
-This connection stems from the relationship between the Bayesian Lasso and the standard Lasso.
-That is, $\tau_w^2 = 2\widehat \sigma^2_{CV} / \lambda_{CV}^2$, where $\sigma^2_{CV} = \norm{y-X\widehat\theta_{\lambda_{CV}}}^2_2/n$ with the Lasso estimator $\widehat\theta_{\lambda_{CV}}$ based on tuning parameter $\lambda_{CV}$.
+For using regular SpSL priors in \eqref{eq:spike}, we impose a uniform distribution on $\eta$.
+For its neuronized version, we impose a hyper-prior on $\alpha_0$ as in \eqref{eq:a0_prior}.
+We consider the Jeffrey's prior on $\sigma^2$ for all Bayesian procedures; i.e. $\pi(\sigma^2)\propto1/\sigma^2$.
+For the horseshoe prior and its neuronized version, { we numerically find a proper $\tau_w^2$ as discussed in Section \ref{sec:hyper}.} For Bayesian Lasso and its neuronized version, we choose the global shrinkage parameter that matches the tuning parameter value $\lambda_{CV}$ determined by cross-validations for the standard Lasso procedure.

-For the discrete SpSL prior, we use a Gaussian distribution for the slab part and a point mass at zero for the spike part.
-We also note that the use of a Gaussian prior in the slab part does not match the neuronized prior with the ReLU activation function since the product of two independent Gaussian random variables in the neuronization formulation results in a Laplace-like slab part.
-Nevertheless, we use the Gaussian slab prior to sustain computational efficiency by the Gaussian conjugacy.
-Due to the Gaussian conjugacy, the marginal likelihood of each model has a closed form, so it is not required to consider computationally more demanding approximation algorithm to evaluate the marginal likelihood.
-We note that the parameter estimation is mainly affected by the prior inclusion probability that is controlled by $\eta$ in \eqref{eq:disc_spike} and $\alpha_0$ for the neuronized prior.
+For standard discrete SpSL priors, we examine both the Gaussian and Cauchy distributions for the slab part.
+We employ the half-collapsed Gibbs sampler as discussed in Section~\ref{sec:relu}, denoted as SpSL-G(HCG) and SpSL-C(HCG) for Gaussian slabs and Cauchy slabs, respectively.
+Note that the use of a Gaussian slab does not match the neuronized SpSL prior with a ReLU activation function since the product of two independent Gaussians in the neuronization formulation results in a Laplace-like slab distribution.
+Nevertheless, we use the standard Gaussian SpSL prior to sustain computational efficiency.

-For the standard discrete SpSL prior, the MCMC algorithm works on the variable selection indicator space, i.e., the space of $\gamma$.
-We let the algorithm have a certain probability, 0.7 in our simulation studies, to propose a single flip move (i.e., randomly selecting a predictor, say predictor $j$, and propose to change its inclusion indicator $\gamma_j$ to $1-\gamma_j$), and 0.3 to propose a double-flip move.
-The proposed indicator vector $\gamma'$ is accepted with probability $R(\gamma'\mid \gamma)= \min\left\{ 1, \pi(\gamma'\mid \by)/\pi(\gamma\mid \by) \right\}$, where $\pi(\gamma\mid\by)$ is defined in \eqref{eq:post_gamma}.
-Given $\gamma$, by using the Gaussian conjugacy we can sample $\theta_\gamma$ easily.
-This MCMC algorithm for Bayesian variable selection has been used by numerous researchers \citep{madigan1995bayesian, raftery1997bayesian,brown1998bayesian, guan2011bayesian}, and its theoretical properties including the convergence rate of the MCMC chain has been investigated in \cite{yang2015computational}.